 LELIA J. ROBINSON AWARD

 The WBA’s Lelia J. Robinson Award is named for the first woman to practice law in the Commonwealth of Massachusetts and seeks to spotlight those women who have spent their careers demonstrating the importance of legal work and commitment to community.
-This year we will be presenting the LJR Award to three amazing women:
+This year, two amazing women will receive the LJR Award:

 EMERGING WOMEN LEADERS IN THE LAW